-As noted above, Security Council resolution 1835 did not impose new sanctions, but reaffirmed the previous resolutions and called on Iran to comply with them.
-The sanctions imposed by those resolutions remain in place.
-The five permanent members of the council, along with Germany, are continuing to discuss the matter.
+As noted, Security Council resolution 1835 did not impose new sanctions, but reaffirmed the previous resolutions and called on Iran to comply with them.

 It is worth noting that Article 25 of the U.N.
 Charter obligates U.N. members "to accept and carry out the decisions of the Security Council."